Charlatans, damn charlatans. How does one become enlightened?

 It’s not the charlatans who distract the seekers.
 I know it seems so, but a person finds their level.
 For instance, you are not likely to be distracted and led astray by an Amway or Herbalife multi level marketing pitch, nor are you in danger of being led off piste by the Jehovah’s Witnesses who show up at your door.
 But thousands, hundreds of thousands…I really don’t know the stats…but lots of people are totally hooked by that stuff.
 Why?
 If a person is attracted to a certain “distraction” it only really says something about the person, not so much the one selling wares.

-I am inclined to agree with UG, but I cannot possibly make a statement that there is nothing one can do.
+I cannot possibly make a statement that there is nothing one can do.
 I can only know my own experience, and mine is that there was no method.
 If I met another awakened person and they told me they did awaken via a process, then I would take their word on it.

 But that has never happened.